-- 1 Click Help ▶ Product Help. - 2 Click one of the following tabs: - Contents lets you browse through topics in the Help.
-To open a topic, click the topic heading in the left pane. - Index lets you use the index to find a topic - Search lets you search the full text of the Help for a particular word or phrase
+- 1 Click Help Product Help. - 2 Click one of the following tabs: - Contents lets you browse through topics in the Help.
+To open a topic, click the topic heading in the left pane. - Search lets you search the full text of the Help for a particular word or phrase

-View context-sensitive Help from within a dialog box

-Click the Help button in the dialog box.

-Print a specific Help topic

-Open a Help topic, click the page that you want to print, and click Print at the top of the Help window.
+View context-sensitive Help from within a dialog box Click the Help button in the dialog box.
+Print a specific Help topic Open a Help topic, click the page that you want to print, and click Print at the top of the Help window.